By Jody Weisel

 If Roger’s career was based on his win record, it would be enough for most men.
 But Roger did more than that.
 Roger was selfless in his goal to spread the sport of motocross worldwide.
 When other riders were at home resting up for the next GP campaign, DeCoster was out barnstorming the world.
 Not only was Roger in the very first group to bring motocross to America, he did the same in Japan, Tahiti, Peru, Africa and the Far East.

-Today, 32 years after his last Grand Prix, which he won, DeCoster is still the sport’s greatest ambassador.
+Today, 34 years after his last Grand Prix, which he won, DeCoster is still the sport’s greatest ambassador and leads the KTM team in his 70s.

 Lars Larsson was a pioneering motocross and off-road racer from Sweden who immigrated to the United States to help introduce motocross racing to America in the late 1960s.
 Lars was a leading International-Six-Day-Trials (ISDT) rider during the 1960s and 1970s.
 When Edison Dye started his Inter-Am motocross series in 1971, Larsson won four of the five Inter-Am 500cc support races on a special, titanium-framed Husqvarna racer.
 Lars’ true forte was demonstrating the capabilities of the weirdly different Husqvarna two-strokes to a generation of American riders raised on big British singles.

 What does the man who invented the American gear business do for a living today?
-He imports motocross products to Europe, manages speedway racer Greg Hancock’s sponsorship deals and races whenever possible (and was the 2001 Over-60 World Vet Champion and thius year won the Over-70 World Championship).
+He imports motocross products to Europe, manages speedway racers and races whenever possible (and was the 2001 Over-60 World Vet Champion and two-time Over-70 World Championship).
 “A little part of me feels proud that I was at least a small part of American motocross,” says Lars.

 Preston Petty was a brilliant inventor (and an amazingly talented racer).
 In fact, Preston’s interest in inventing forced him to curtail his racing career before it was his time to retire.